 Going up further makes you even more attractive in the job market.
 There is such a shortage of APRNs that you could even convince your employer to sponsor your education for you.
 Nurse educators are in such demand that 75,000 students are turned away every year because there isn’t enough staff to teach them.

-All of these options are open to you only when you have a BSN to back you up.
-There are higher education degrees that allow you to complete your MSN and DNP simultaneously.
+These options are open to you only when you have a BSN to back you up.
+Higher education degrees allow you to complete your MSN and DNP simultaneously.
 This means you can reach that top tier of nursing in just a few short years.
 You cannot do this without that BSN, making it a great launching point to invest your time in.

 How to Direct Your Career in Nursing Towards Your Goal